concord-consortium/lab/developer-doc/initial-setup-details.md

 Use git to create a local clone of the Lab repository.
 If you aren't familiar with git, you should read one of the tutorials on it.

-If you have commit access to the repository use this form:</p>
+If you have commit access to the repository use this form:

     git clone git@github.com:concord-consortium/lab.git